 Hetzner Cloud

-European provider with impressive price-to-performance ratio.
-Their €4.15/month CX21 (4GB RAM, 2 vCPUs) averaged 6,200 Geekbench points – 75% of Vultr's performance at 40% of the cost.
-Network performance to European locations was excellent, though US connectivity suffered.
+European provider with a standout price-to-performance ratio.
+The €4.15/month CX21 (4GB RAM, 2 vCPUs) averaged 6,200 Geekbench points, roughly 75% of Vultr’s performance at 40% of the price.
+Network performance within Europe was excellent, though US routes dragged.

 OVHcloud